 Our pets are our friends, they are our family, and they are our hearts.
 We want to honor them as well as your bond with them, by focusing on the love you shared.

 This meeting is a special time set aside for you to begin to move through the grief process.
-You will learn about the grieving process, about how pets have become such an important part of the human experience, and most importantly, remember the pet you have lost.
+You will learn about the grieving process, be with people who have experienced a similar loss, and most importantly, remember the pet you have lost.

 It is our goal that you will leave with a sense of hope, of having been understood and with increased acceptance of the feelings surrounding your loss.